-Trump’s “Shithole” Comment Sets Off Angry, Awkward Martin Luther King Weekend
+Trump’s “Shithole” Comment Has Set Off An Angry, Awkward Martin Luther King Weekend

-President Trump’s private remarks about Haiti and African countries have angered prominent black leaders, setting off a tense and uncomfortable period — just days before Martin Luther King Jr. Day in the year that will mark 50 since his assassination in 1968.
+President Trump’s private remarks about Haiti and African countries have angered prominent black leaders, setting off a tense and uncomfortable period — just days before Martin Luther King Jr. Day.
+2018 marks 50 years since King's assassination in 1968.

 On Thursday, the president was reported to have referred to places like El Salvador, Haiti, and African nations as “shithole countries” in an Oval Office meeting with lawmakers present, and wondered why the United States accepts so many people from those countries.
 Though the White House did not deny he made the comment, Trump has since denied using the term “shithole.”